 1. 1988 was the year it all began

 Schonfeld Group Holdings can trace its history all the way back to 1988, when a young Steven Schonfeld launched a small proprietary trading firm.
 That small firm quickly grew into one of Wall Street’s most profitable leaders.

 Today, it enjoys an international presence, routinely and regularly trading hundreds of millions of shares every day.

 2. He’s got a gift for numbers

-According to the latest estimates from Celebrity Net Worth, Schonfeld is worth the mighty sum of $2 billion.
+According to the latest estimates, Schonfeld is worth the mighty sum of $2 billion.
 The figure represents a substantial increase on his 2018 worth, when his $130M income earned him entry at #18 on Forbes’ list of the highest-earning hedge fund managers of that year.

 6. He was embroiled in an ugly custody battle

 Schonfeld has three children, including a 14-year-old daughter named Sadie with a former flame, ex-model Sidra Saucedo.
 Things turned nasty for the former couple in 2015, when in the middle of an ugly custody battle (which by that time had already been waging for the best part of a decade), Schonfeld released a video of Saucedo inhaling a can of Dust-Off spray.